 Ovarian cancer is one of the deadliest cancers for women today.
 There have been several lawsuits filed against the manufacturers of the talc-based powders.
 A women in South Dakota won against Johnson & Johnson in a product liability lawsuit in which she had used Shower to Shower products for approximately thirty years.
 After being diagnosed in 2006 with ovarian cancer, the surgeons found particles of talc within the tissue that was removed.
 It was determined that the talc caused her cancer.

 A California woman was awarded over $70 million in October 2016 by a jury in St. Louis in which a Johnson & Johnson product was allegedly responsible for her cancer.
 Two other lawsuits were also awarded in a St. Louis jury trial that had a combined award amount of $127 million.

 Ovarian Cancer & Talcum Powder Lawyer in Ohio and West Virginia

 Since these verdicts, many more women have come forward to file lawsuits.
 Our attorneys review these cases and are ready to talk with you about a possible claim.
-Contact Fields, Dehmlow & Vessels at 740-374-5346 today to learn more or fill out our contact form and we will get in touch with you to discuss your possible claim.
+If you believe you have been affected by talcum powder, contact us at 740-374-5346 or fill out our contact form.